Easy Lemon Rice With Carrots

 - 1 lemon, juice extracted or 2-3 tbsp juice

-- 1/4 tsp or less sugar, optional, to balance the taste, I used
+- 1/4 teaspoon or less sugar, optional, to balance the taste, I used

 - Cook rice al dente with some salt and diced carrots.
 Set aside to cool.